pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 ![alt text](images/PIMDB-4.png)

 Now open the terminal and use the login command to get to openshift cluster.
-Top-right corner, 'Copy login command', on the next screen - 'Display token'.
+Top-right corner, `Copy login command`, on the next screen - `Display token`.

 ![alt text](images/PIMDB-5.png)

-Currently message shows you are in the 'default' project.
-Switch to the proper project ('cpd' in my case).
+Currently message shows you are in the `default` project.
+Switch to the proper project (`cpd` in my case).

 ![alt text](images/PIMDB-6.png)